BrendanoElTaco/CSCI3660_Memory_Game/README.md

-A Memory Game writen in Java for Mobile Application Development class
+A Memory Game written in Java for Mobile Application Development class